This is a guide covering the best spotting scope tripods.

 If you’re new to photography, then AmazonBasics products are often your best friend.

-They’re typically the cheapest option and the quality, while leaving a bit to be desired, is good enough to let you flex your photographic muscle without making a huge investment.
+The quality, while leaving a bit to be desired, is good enough to let you flex your photographic muscle without making a huge investment.

 Just remember that, once you grow out of this tripod to upgrade to something better.

 If you’re a seasoned professional looking for the “best of the best” and aren’t afraid to pay for it then the Vortex Optics Pro GT is the tripod for you.